fordjes/sdn-labs/mininet/04_wireshark.md

 0. Answer the following questions based off of this first OpenFlow capture:

   - **Q1: What is the first message in your OpenFlow capture?**
-    - A1: OFPT_HELLO
+    - A1: OFPT_HELLO type (0)
   - **Q2: Who contacts who first?**
-    - A2: Based on the OpenFlow, the Controller contacted the switch first!
+    - A2: Based on the OpenFlow, it is possible that it looks like the Controller contacted the switch first!
 Well, that's wrong.
 Continue on to find out why.
-  - **Q3: What type of message is this?**
-    - A3: Type (0)

 0. Change your *Display filter...* to: `((openflow_v4) or (tcp.flags.syn == 1 && tcp.flags.ack == 0))`